moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 .. image:: ./_static/images/propagating_stage.png

 | Propagators receive solutions from one neighbor state, solve a problem and then propagate the result to the neighbor on the opposite side.
-| Depending on the implementation, this stage can pass solutions forward, backward or in both directions.
+| Depending on the implementation, this stage can pass solutions forward, backward, or in both directions.
 | Example of propagating stage - Move Relative to a pose.
 This stage is commonly use to approach close to an object to pick.

 | List of propagating stages provided by MTC :ref:`Propagating Stages`.